Frequently Asked Questions

 The Golden Zee

-That trophy is unique in the history of Lichess, nobody other than ZugAddict will ever have it.
+That trophy is unique in the history of Lichess; nobody other than ZugAddict will ever have it.

 ZugAddict was streaming and for the last 2 hours he had been trying to defeat A.I. level 8 in a 1+0 game, without success.
 Thibault told him that if he successfully did it on stream, he'd get a unique trophy.
-One hour later, he smashed Stockfish, and the promise was honoured.
+One hour later, he smashed Stockfish, and the promise was honored.

 Lichess ratings